 The following is a summary of the steps required for accessing remote witnessing services from an Authorised Witness.
-This information is based on the updated Miscellaneous Legislation 2021 and associated Regulations provided by the Department of Justice and Community Safety and Honorary Justice Service Support.
+This information is based on the updated Justice Legislation Amendment Act 2021 and associated Regulations provided by the Department of Justice and Community Safety and Honorary Justice Service Support.

 The remote witnessing service provided by the Royal Victorian Association of Honorary Justices (RVAHJ) are provided at not cost to the Community of Victoria.
 Honorary Justices do not charge for their time as they are volunteers.
 This service is funded by the RVAHJ which is a registered Charity and we would like to expand this service.